timruffles/js-to-c/README.md

 # JS to C

-A compiled implementation of [ES5](https://www.ecma-international.org/ecma-262/5.1/#sec-11.6.1), targetting C.
+A compiled implementation of [ES5](https://www.ecma-international.org/ecma-262/5.1/#sec-11.6.1), targetting C. I've finished the project as it now supports the parts of the language I found most interesting for a compiled implementation:

+- ✅ closures
+- ✅ garbage collection
+- ✅ exceptions
+- ✅ event based IO
+- ✅ object system - prototypes etc

 Read my [notes](NOTES.md) for a rough dev notes, or read more polished write ups on [my blog](https://timr.co).